denisecase/galaxy10/submittal/readme.txt

-After several days, neither the emulator or the actual tablet were able to correctly open a new kernel built from the original source.
+After several days, neither the emulator or the actual tablet were able to correctly open a new kernel built from the original source; we have been unable to field test our updated source code.
+The new kernel compiles well with no errors or warnings (related to our content).

+The new prinfo.h file describes the given structure and the majority of the coding was done in sys.c - specific code changes are described in sections below.

 ====================================================
 Two Versions